vigour-io/now-fleet/README.md

 ```

 ## Service Dependency
-We define service dependencies in package.json for each service.
-Let's say we have a service A depending on service B and C.

-package.json for A should have a `services` field as following:
+We define service dependencies in `package.json` of each service.
+Let's say we have a service A depending on service B and C, `package.json` for A should have a `services` field as following:
 ```json
 {
   "services": {